 This post most definitely has affiliate links in it.
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 This is how I am able to stay home with my children and blog freely without charging for courses, coaching, or membership, etc..
 Thank you!

 My Favorite Fertility and Pregnancy Safe Skincare Brands

 Beautycounter is my top choice because of their blend of performance + safety.
+Every single product Beautycounter makes is pregnancy-safe.
 During product formulation, Beautycounter identifies the highest performing product on the market and then asks, “How can we make something similar that is safe for people and the planet?”
 This means their products are much higher performing than other non-toxic lines, because they start with performance, versus, for example, essential oils, or organic ingredients.

 Beautycounter is also dedicated to safety, and every single product is safe for pregnancy and breastfeeding.
 They rigorously screen ingredients against 23 safety endpoints, including developmental toxicity and carcinogenicity, and ban over 2,800 toxic and potentially dangerous ingredients (check out their Never List).
 They conduct extensive screening and testing of ingredients for contaminants such as heavy metals and phthalates.

 Additionally, Beautycounter is a certified B-Corporation working to protect the planet and people, and paying staff to lobby in Washington D.C. for greater regulation of its OWN industry.